 Conservation or parks management are also preferred degrees for park rangers.
 This type of education gives a student a foundational knowledge on the relationship between animals, people, habitat, and populations.

 - Penn Foster Wildlife & Forestry Conservation

-- Northern Arizona University Bachelor of Science - Parks & Recreation Management
+- Northern Arizona University Bachelor of Science in Parks & Recreation Management

 - American Public University Certificate in Fish & Wildlife Management